 Unlike hair removal creams, IPL and laser are arguably two of the more painful hair removal methods.
-When each follicle gets zapped during laser hair removal or IPL, it might sting—a sensation not unlike rubber band being snapped on the skin.
+When each follicle gets zapped during laser hair removal or IPL, it might sting—a sensation not unlike a rubber band being snapped against the skin.

-Dr. Yoo told us, “For laser treatment to work, there has to be a big color contrast between skin and hair, which is why dark hair and light skin tones traditionally see the best results.
+“For laser treatment to work, there has to be a big color contrast between skin and hair, which is why dark hair and light skin tones traditionally see the best results," Dr. Yoo explains.

-As such, laser hair removal is still very much possible for people with dark skin tones, but it's important to find a medical professional who will use the right laser for your complexion, in order to avoid damaging it.
-For example.
-Dr. Yoo likes to use the Lutronic Clarity II laser as it’s safe and effective at treating almost all skin and hair types.
-She adds: “With dark skin, the laser settings are adjusted accordingly to protect the skin surface.
-It’s precise and only targets the hairs.”
+As such, laser hair removal is still very much possible for people with dark skin tones, but it's important to find a medical professional who will use the right laser for your complexion in order to avoid damaging it.
+For example, Dr. Yoo likes to use the Lutronic Clarity II laser, as it’s safe and effective at treating almost all skin and hair types.
+"With dark skin, the laser settings are adjusted accordingly to protect the skin surface.
+It’s precise and only targets the hairs," she adds.

-Conversely, the majority of IPL devices can’t be used on darker skin types.
-As such, neither are the best hair removal options for dark skin—read our guide to find the very best choice.
+However, the majority of IPL devices can’t be used on darker skin types.
+As such, they aren't the best hair removal options for dark skin—read our guide for more about the suitable options.

 IPL vs laser removal: which is better?

 Nothing beats the convenience of an at-home IPL device, especially given how science-led the latest iterations are.
 The Philips Lumea IPL 9000, for example, can be used both as a hair removal option for face and body, and has a built-in sensor that automatically selects the right setting for your skin tone (from very light to dark brown) and sensitivity.
-And, the Jovs Venus Pro has cooling technology to numb the area you’re treating and can even be switched to red-light mode to improve collagen production for plumper, smoother skin over time.
+Meanwhile he Jovs Venus Pro has cooling technology to numb the area you’re treating, and can even be switched to red-light mode to improve collagen production for plumper, smoother skin over time.

 There is also the price to consider.
-IPL hair removal devices work out to be significantly cheaper than a course of in-clinic laser hair removal and, of course, they are yours to keep should fluctuations in hormones cause fresh unwanted hair to grow.
+Though they aren't as advanced, IPL hair removal devices work out to be significantly cheaper than a course of in-clinic laser hair removal and, of course, they are yours to keep should fluctuations in hormones cause fresh unwanted hair to grow.
 Getting to new hair growth early can also minimize the risk of any ingrown hairs.
-Laser hair removal can be pretty pricey, and experts estimate that you need around three-six treatments for the results to be as affective as possible.
+Laser hair removal can be pretty pricey, and experts estimate that you need around three-to-six treatments for the results to be as effective as possible.

-Ultimately, though, the scattered light emitted by IPL is weaker and means more treatments, whereas laser hair removal has higher success rates for keeping limbs silky smooth for longer.
+Ultimately, though, the scattered light emitted by IPL is weaker, meaning more treatments are required, whereas laser hair removal has higher success rates for keeping limbs silky smooth for longer.
 And going to a professional is also best if you want to remove pubic hair without shaving.
-If you're wondering how long do hair removal methods last, laser is more of a permanent solution, meaning you should only need to go back for a top up after a year or two.
+If you're wondering how long do hair removal methods last, laser is a longer-lasting solution, meaning you should only need to go back for a top-up after a year or two.